anshsain/Rag/README.md

 - Limited cost / token tracking

 ## What I’d Do Next
 -Persist vector DB
 - File uploads
 - Automated eval pipelines

+## Example Questions & Answers

+The following examples demonstrate the behavior of the RAG system using an ingested document.

+### Q1
+**Question:** What is the capital of India?
+**Answer:** New Delhi is the capital of India.
+**Source:** Chunk containing “The capital of India is New Delhi.”

+---

+### Q2
+**Question:** Is India located in Europe?
+**Answer:** I don’t know based on the provided context.
+**Explanation:** The ingested document does not mention Europe.

+---

+### Q3
+**Question:** What is India’s financial capital?
+**Answer:** Mumbai is the financial capital of India.
+**Source:** Chunk mentioning Mumbai.

+---

+### Q4
+**Question:** What continent is India part of?
+**Answer:** India is part of South Asia.
+**Source:** Chunk describing India’s geographic location.

+---

+### Q5
+**Question:** What is the population of India?
+**Answer:** I don’t know based on the provided context.
+**Explanation:** Population data was not present in the ingested document.

+## Short Note on System Behavior and Success Criteria

+The success of this RAG system is evaluated qualitatively rather than through formal precision or recall metrics.

+A response is considered successful if the answer is fully grounded in the retrieved context and correctly addresses the user’s query.
+When the retrieved documents do not contain sufficient information, the system explicitly responds with “I don’t know,” avoiding hallucinations.

+This behavior demonstrates correct RAG principles: retrieval-driven grounding, controlled generation, and graceful failure in the absence of evidence.
+The system prioritizes factual correctness and transparency over completeness.

+Given the limited scope and single-document ingestion setup, this approach provides a clear and reliable demonstration of retrieval-augmented generation.
 - Token / cost dashboards
 - Multi-document ingestion